-- Maintain its current franchise system which is subject to many factors including but not limited to the COVID-19 pandemic and renewal of existing leases at sustainable rates with qualified franchisees, - Continue to expand its current concepts by obtaining good store sites, acceptable lease terms and obtaining suitable franchisees, - Maintain and grow same-store sales, - Complete accretive acquisitions.
+- Maintain its current franchise system which is subject to many factors including but not limited to renewal of existing leases at sustainable rates with qualified franchisees, - Continue to expand its current concepts by obtaining good store sites, acceptable lease terms and obtaining suitable franchisees, - Maintain and grow same-store sales, - Complete accretive acquisitions.
 The time, energy and resources involved in the integration of the acquired businesses into the Company's system and culture could also have an impact on the Company's results, and - Retain qualified franchisees in its franchise system and personnel to manage Company owned locations.
 The Company faces competition for locations and managers from its competitors and from the franchisors of other businesses.
 The Company's inability to successfully obtain qualified franchisees and personnel could adversely affect its business development.

-The quality of the individual Company's corporate-owned and franchise locations operations may be diminished by many factors, such as COVID-19 which are beyond the Company's control.
+The quality of the individual Company's corporate-owned and franchise locations operations may be diminished by many factors.
 Consequently, the Company, management, personnel and franchisees may not successfully operate Company corporate-owned locations and franchise locations in a manner consistent with the Company's standards and requirements, or may not retain qualified franchisees, hire and train qualified managers and operators.
 If they do not, the image and reputation of the Company's corporate-owned locations and franchise locations may suffer, and gross revenue and results of operations of the Company could decline.